tutuf/tutuf.github.io/index.md

 # tutuf way

 We build web apps since 2007.
 We always ask a lot of questions in order to understand our clients’ needs before we program.
 We deploy often to a test environment and refine the software based on the clients’ feedback.
 We automate tests to keep cost of change low.
-We outsorce coding to AI agents but never the thinking.
+We outsource coding to AI agents but never the thinking.

 We have experience in building from scratch as well as maintaining and improving legacy systems.
 Our biggest project is [custom-built online shop](https://laptop.bg): 17 years, seven-digit number of customers, double-digit sustained annual growth.